wayke-se/components-react/README.md

 }
 ```

-It is highly recommended to *NOT* add or remove any properties defined above in the color selectors.
+> **It is highly recommended to *NOT* add or remove any properties defined above in the color selectors**.
 However, since fonts usually requires more configuration we encourage you to add the necessary font styling required to match your current profile.
 If you add new properties to the font selectors, please be careful and ensure everything looks as intended before going into production.

 ## Run example from repo
-This repository contains a example app that uses @wayke-se/components-react.
+This repository contains a example app that uses [@wayke-se/components-react](https://www.npmjs.com/package/@wayke-se/components-react).

-To start the example create a .env file in ./example
+To start the example create an `.env` file in `./example`.
 ```
 WAYKE_SEARCH_URL=https://test-ext-api.wayketech.se/vehicles
 WAYKE_SEARCH_X_API_KEY=YOUR_API_KEY